jmk745/MulticoreProgramming/lab4/ReadMe.txt

     The Thread_Safe_Queue directory holds a new, but relatively the same implementation, of the previously submitted ThreadSafeListening Queue.
 This version allows users to add tasks and removes the listening capability.

     The Threaded_Server holds the main .cpp file that hodls the main function need for executing all of the given DS in a coherent running server.

+    The Data directory is empty but holds all of the potential text files used to store the keys and values.

+    The Disk_Read_Write directory holds the newly implemented disk I/O functions for this lab.

     The remaining directories were written by outside sources.